Neysham History, Family Crest & Coats of Arms

-habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The ancestors of the bearers of the Neysham family name are thought have lived in ancient Anglo-Saxon England.
+They were first found in one of the various places called Newsham, Newsam, or Newsholme.
+These names are common in the north of England and all mean at the new houses.
+The surname Neysham belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The surname Neysham belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
 The name is derived from the Old English words niwe + hus which are an earlier form of niwum or husum which means "place at the new houses".
-CITATION[CLOSE]

 Early Origins of the Neysham family

 Important Dates for the Neysham family

 This web page shows only a small excerpt of our Neysham research.
 Another 81 words (6 lines of text) covering the years 1743 and 1721 are included under the topic Early Neysham History in all our PDF Extended History products and printed products wherever possible.

 Neysham Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Neysham include Newsham, Newsam, Newsone, Newson, Newsholme, Newsun and many more.

 Early Notables of the Neysham family (pre 1700)